GrossDesignCo/unnamed-farming-project/README.md

 - Has to promote real wisdom over catchy BS
 - Common ideas in farming today could be useless in certain times/places
+- Teach people how to really take care of the land

 ## Feature Ideas